In this Article

 - If severe dehydration occurs, the patient would need to be admitted to a hospital to ensure she gets body fluids and supplements through intravenous saline.

-- A well-balanced, healthy and nutritious diet must be followed to ensure that the right amount of nutrients and minerals are being supplied to the mother and the baby.
+- A healthy and nutritious diet will be suggested to ensure that the right amount of nutrients and minerals are being supplied to the mother and the baby.

 If there is a huge amount of blood loss caused by vomiting, a doctor may prescribe the following treatments: